 What amazes me is that after this information reached the media, no one from TSTT issued a statement.
 It appears that principles of crisis leadership are absent or that they just do not care because they know, as with everything that hits the public domain in this country, people speak about it for a day or two and then everyone gets amnesia and life and corruption continue to go on.

-Trinbagonian society needs to understand that these sort of things affects the entire country, it is not limited to that specific sector.
+Trinbagonian society needs to understand that these sorts of things affect the entire country, it is not limited to that specific sector.
 These are the sorts of things potential investors take notice.

 The sad truth is that these sorts of improprieties are not limited to TSTT.
 Right now, Petrotrin is embroiled in yet another multi-million scandal.
 This time it’s fake oil or may be I should call it Oilgate since there seems be a lot of ‘gates’ lately.
 And these ‘gates’ will continue because the habit of giving highly paid positions and/or contracts to family and friends will not stop any time soon.

 Nevertheless, corruption is not the only social ill plaguing our society.
 Lawlessness, bribery as well as crime are also symptoms of a much bigger problem, which is that the laws and regulations are not enforced.
-It demonstrates that external corporate governance systems, which is the set of mechanisms that regulate, oversee, direct and control human behaviour with the intent of ensuring that collective and individual behaviour within the group meets the norms expected by society and internal corporate governance systems, which is a set of rules, guidance and controls that determine the course of individual actions within a collective group, are severely lacking.
+It demonstrates that external and internal corporate governance systems are severely lacking.

 There is failure in the rule of law in this country.
-From the politician to the man who slaughters people on the street with his vehicle, not one person is brought to justice.
+From the politician to the man who litters on the street, not one person is brought to justice.
 This social norm must become unacceptable.